-Unlocking the fastest path to value in a modern multi-cloud data center through adopting a common cloud operating model means shifting characteristics of Enterprise IT:
+Unlocking the fastest path to value in a modern multi-cloud data center through adopting a common cloud operating model means shifting characteristics of enterprise IT across all three key areas:

-People: Shifting to multi-cloud skills
+· People: Shifting to multi-cloud skills

-- Reuse skills from internal data center management and single cloud vendors and apply them consistently in any environment. - Embrace DevSecOps and other agile practices to continuously deliver increasingly ephemeral and distributed systems.
+- Reuse skills from internal datacenter management and single cloud vendors and apply them consistently in any environment. - Embrace DevSecOps and other agile practices to continuously deliver increasingly ephemeral and distributed systems.

-· Process: Shifting to self-service IT
+Process: Shifting to self-service IT

-- Position Central IT as an enabling shared service focused on application delivery velocity: shipping software every more rapidly with minimal risk. - Establish centers of excellence across each layer of the cloud for self-service delivery of capabilities.
+- Position central IT as an enabling shared service focused on application delivery velocity: shipping software ever more rapidly with minimal risk. - Establish centers of excellence across each layer of the cloud for self-service delivery of capabilities.

-· Tools: Shifting to dynamic environments
+Tools: Shifting to dynamic environments